weiweiever/MXNet-SR-CPP/README.md

 # MXNet-SR-CPP
-a test for SR with MXNet.
+A test for SR with MXNet.
+It's an unmerged part of my Graduation Project.

-just a simple demo, doesn't have a good compatibility for different types of image.
+Just a simple demo, doesn't have a good compatibility for different types of image.